 ACA acknowledges the additional support for eligible families doing less activity due to COVID-19.
-These parents can now access 100 hours of subsidised care per child per fortnight until 4 October 2020.
-While this provision has allowed those impacted families to maintain the same level of access until October, there is no guarantee that these families will have resumed their previous levels of activity by then.
+These parents can access 100 hours of subsidised care per child per fortnight until October 4th.
+Whilst this provision has allowed those impacted families to maintain the same level of access until October, there is no guarantee that these families will have resumed their previous levels of activity by then.
 There is a real risk that many of these families will join the cohort of families who were falling through the cracks pre-COVID-19.
 It is these vulnerable children who are most in need of high-quality early childhood education and care.

-ACA's ongoing recommendation has been to allow all children 18 hours of subsidised access per week, regardless of their parents' activities, and we continue to support this position.
-In the context of COVID-19, we recommend that the activity text exemption remains in place at least until the end of the financial year.
+Therefore we recommend that this activity test exemption remains in place until the end of the financial year.